Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool ('to permanently delete a recorded time tracking entry') and when not to use it ('to stop a currently running timer, use clickup_time_stop instead').
-It names the alternative tool and explains the functional difference (deletion vs. preservation).
+The description explicitly states when to use this tool ('Permanently delete') and when not to, providing an alternative ('To stop a currently running timer, use clickup_time_stop instead').
+It also warns about irreversibility.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.